bienflorencia/cdbu/content/en/post/la-diaria-95-porciento/index.md

 projects = ["tetrapods"]

 # links = [{name = "See the Presentation", url = "/files/PresentationBiodiversidata.pdf"}]
-links = [{name = "Access the press article", url = "https://ladiaria.com.uy/ciencia/articulo/2021/2/mas-de-95-de-la-superficie-de-uruguay-permanece-con-muestreos-de-biodiversidad-insuficientes"}]
+links = [{name = "Access the article", url = "https://ladiaria.com.uy/ciencia/articulo/2021/2/mas-de-95-de-la-superficie-de-uruguay-permanece-con-muestreos-de-biodiversidad-insuficientes"}]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.